nv-gha-runners/docs/docs/apps/copy-pr-bot/index.md

 The application will immediately uninstall itself from any organizations that are not on this list.

-This ensures that organizations who aren't intended to use this application will not send it additional webhook requests and therefore increase our compute load.

 Once the pull request has been merged, install the `copy-pr-bot` application to your GitHub organization with this link: <https://github.com/apps/copy-pr-bot>.

 Upon installation, `copy-pr-bot` won't do anything unless the [configuration file described below](#configuration) is committed and has `enabled: true` set.
 Therefore, it is okay to install the `copy-pr-bot` GitHub application on _all_ repositories in an organization by default if desired.